larsboy/DMDB/README.md

 See the [wiki for a detailed user guide](https://github.com/larsboy/DMDB/wiki).

+The binary comes with a sample database, which is the result of using DMDB on a dump of idgames/levels from March 1st 2020.
+This database has more than 12,000 wad entries and 42,000 map entries, but is only the result of the wad analysis, so it does not contain human input.
+The version included with the binary also does not contain map images, to keep the file size small.

+A version of the idgames database with map images for all entries is [available here](https://drive.google.com/file/d/1Umo2YD62WRIGxOOFnvWg_3MIafeUe2V5/view?usp=sharing).

 ## Implementation notes
 One of my motivations for the project was to make something in C++.
 While I am a programmer, I have never worked professionally with C/C++.
 I did NOT choose C++ because it was suitable for the task or something I knew how to do - rather the opposite, it was an interesting challenge.
 I wanted a traditional desktop application with windows, as I think that is perfectly suited to a database application.
 I chose to use wxWidgets, as it is a mature library and supports multiple platforms.
 I only work in Windows and so that is what the initial version is for.
 I have tried to be platform-independent, and so it shouldn't be too much work to get it to compile for Linux and Mac as well, although there will be some small things to fix.
 I also wanted to implement as much as possible myself, so I don't use any database back end - the database implementation is all coded for this application.
 The core database - the wad and map entries - is very compact.
 On average about 100 bytes per map entry and 70 bytes per wad entry.
 So the complete core database should always fit in memory, even with a million maps.
 The analysis of wads and archives could probably be given better performance.
 Beware that big UDMF maps can take a long time to process, as these are all text which needs to be parsed.